BCSO: Argument leads to shooting death at Daphne dirt pit

 A man is dead after a workplace shooting in Baldwin County Wednesday morning, June 16, 2021.
-Deputies said two employees Forty four year-old Marcus Stallworth and and Forty five year-old Yaphet Hunter got into an altercation at Friendship Road Dirt Pit when Stallwort pulled a gun and shot Yaphet Hunter.
+Deputies said two men working at Friendship Road Dirt Pit got into an altercation when one pulled a gun and shot the other.
 The suspect was still on the loose Wednesday afternoon.

+FOX10 News was the only news crew there as U.S. Marshals and Mobile Police bust in murder suspect Marcus Stallworth's door and searched his last known address on Polk St. Stallworth was not there.

+Stallworth's neighbor said she's not surprised, she's had to call the law on him multiple times.

+She said about Stallworth, "He's been brandishing a gun.
+He sits out on the steps and just flashes it."

 Deputies responded to the dirt pit, operated by Friendship Materials, LLC just before 10 a.m. after a call for shots fired.
-When they arrived, they said they found Yaphet Hunter suffering from gunshot wounds in the work yard.
+When they arrived, they said they found 45-year-old Yaphet Hunter of Chunchula, shot.

 “This was some sort of dispute between the two employees and again, unfortunately this man was shot during the dispute,” said Capt.
 Clint Cadenhead with the Baldwin County Sheriff’s Office.

-An air ambulance was called in, but the victim died at the scene.
-Investigators said the suspect fled the scene.
+An air ambulance was called in, but Hunter died at the scene.
+Investigators said Stallworth fled the scene and was last seen in downtown Mobile where they say he was dropped off after the shooting.

 Deputies said the entire incident was captured on security cameras at the business and there were several witnesses.
 A neighbor who didn’t want to be identified described what she heard.